A great Git commit

 Finally, after the body, and again separated by an empty line, metadata about the commit can be added.
 For example, referencing the issue number the commit fixes, referencing a related commit, or even author related data.

-Again, git tools work with this as well.
+Again, Git tools work with this as well.

-feature will add a Signed-off-by: XXX
+For example, the git --signoff feature will add a Signed-off-by: XXX trailer to the commit message.

-There is even a (lesser known) command git interpret-trailers
+There is even a (lesser known) command git interpret-trailers to parse this information.

 These are often very specific to a project and might not be useful to you at all.